Challenging School Policies and Decisions

 - Plan events, share ideas, and promote petitions via social media.

 “Never underestimate the power of your voice.
 Whatever you say, chances are someone will listen to you.
-And even if they don’t, you may instill an idea or concept in their mind and plant the seeds for understanding.” - Felix Kiene Gualtieri, Point Flagship Scholar.
+And even if they don’t, you may instill an idea or concept in their mind and plant the seeds for understanding.” - Felix, Point Scholar.

 SELF-CARE

-- Advocating for yourself and your community can be exhausting and lead to burnout.
-Make self-care a priority.
-Here are a few resources about how to take care of yourself as an activist:
+- Make self-care a priority.
+Here are a few resources about how to take care of yourself as a changemaker:

 -